The Business of Influence

-The Business of Influence – reframing marketing and PR for the Digital Age (on Amazon), by our Managing Partner Philip Sheldrake, was published by Wiley, April 2011, and reprinted 2012.
+The Business of Influence – Reframing Marketing and PR for the Digital Age (on WorldCat), by Philip Sheldrake, was published by Wiley, April 2011, and reprinted 2012.
 It’s also available in Turkish.

 From the inside cover